-There have been no changes in unit redemption patterns over the COVID-19 lockdown period and over the last year.
+There have been no changes in unit redemption patterns over the last year.

-Recognition of Expected Credit Losses ("ECL")
+Recognition of Credit Loss Provision ("CLP")

-In determining ECL, management is required to exercise judgement in defining what is considered to be a significant increase in credit risk and default events.
+In determining the CLP, management is required to exercise judgement in defining what is considered to be a significant increase in credit risk and default events.